Derek Warwick: Early life and career

 Warwick was born in Alresford, Hampshire, England.
 He began his career in British stock car racing under the Spedeworth organisation at tracks such as his local Aldershot Stadium.
 He won the Superstox English Championship in 1971 (at the age of 16) and the World Championship at Wimbledon Stadium in 1973.
 His younger brother Paul also raced with some success in Superstox before progressing to Formula 3000, in which he was racing when killed in an accident in 1991.

-Derek finished runner-up in the 1978 British Formula 3 Championship.
+Warwick finished runner-up in the 1978 British Formula 3 Championship.